CeliaSomlai/zerowastelivinginleipzig/en/_posts/2020-11-13-package-free-shopping-in-Leipzig.md

 Hey hey!

 Zero waste/unpackaged/package free shops are magical places, where you can refill your own containers (ice cream tubs, jars, bread bags or whatever you have) and buy as much or as little of things as you want!
-They usually offer loose dry ingredients (flours, past, rices, lentils, baking ingredients and much more), liquid refills (oil, ketchup, soy sauce, vinegar), cleaning products (washing up liquid, laundry detergent), personal care products (shampoo, conditioner, soap) and fresh locally sourced, seasonal fruits and vegetables.
+They usually offer loose dry ingredients (flours, pastas, rices, lentils, baking ingredients and much more), liquid refills (oil, ketchup, soy sauce, vinegar), cleaning products (washing up liquid, laundry detergent), personal care products (shampoo, conditioner, soap) and fresh locally sourced, seasonal fruits and vegetables.

 I believe we are really lucky in Leipzig as there are 4 (four!) amazing dedicated package free shops.